odys-z/semantic-transact/README.md

 Semantic-transact is a sql builder providing structured API.

-Traditionally, relational database application based upon SQL formatting.
+Traditionally, relational database applications are based upon SQL formatting.
-It's not easy if the data became more and more complicate and more DB tables and their relationship / restriction envolved.
+It's not easy if the data becomes more and more complicated and more DB tables with their relationship / restriction involved.

 User, the programmer has to take care of the SQL string structure while appending, filling in data into a half structured string template.
-When some more abstracted SQL composition task must been fulfilled, it's extremly difficult to, if not impossible, take care of both data and SQL syntax.
+When some more abstracted SQL composition task must be fulfilled, it's extremely difficult to, if not impossible, take care of both data and SQL syntax.

 This is where a relational DB based application's bug pron module.
-Especially when the DB design are changed, even a little, the whole system will take a long time to became stable again.
+Especially when the DB design is changed, even a little, the whole system will take a long time to become stable again.

-Of course there already a lot of solution exist, e.g. hibernate if the debating on over engineering is not a concern.
+Of course there already a lot of solutions exist, e.g. Hibernate if the debating on over-engineering is not a concern.
 But the author likes the [SQLBuilder](https://openhms.sourceforge.io/sqlbuilder/) more before the idea of semantic-transact.

-Semantic-transact is another try to solve the problem by separating SQL syntax maintance from data manipulation.
-With a structured API, user don't have to worrying about the syntax in string.
+Semantic-transact is another try to solve the problem by separating SQL syntax maintained from data manipulation.
+With a structured API, users don't have to worry about the syntax in the string.

 Here is a simple example: